Psy-Kai/conan_qbs_example/README.md

 # conan_qbs_example
 Example project showing the usage of conans Qbs build helper and QbsToolchain generator

-THIS EXAMPLE WILL NOT WORK UNTIL THE REQUIRED QBS CLASSES ARE MERGED INTO CONAN
+THIS EXAMPLE WILL REQUIRES CONAN 1.33

 Requirements
 --